electricalwind/tools-utils/README.md

 ## Serialization
 This object contains method to load/save list or map of Serializable object

+## Normalizing Path Folder
+This object contains a single method to normalize the path of a folder, i.e., adding the right separator at the end if missing

+## Ressource Extractor
+This object contains two method one for downloading a resource from the internet, the other to unzip a file

 ## Note

 This library is coded in Kotlin 1.0.3 and use Speck as a testing framework